viveknagariya/ShortLink/README.md

 # ShortLink

 A modern URL shortener built with **Python, Flask, and SQLite**.
-LinkSleek lets users create short links from long URLs, use custom aliases, track clicks, and manage links from a dashboard.
+ShortLink lets users create short links from long URLs, use custom aliases, track clicks, and manage links from a dashboard.

 ---